aws-solutions-library-samples/guidance-for-scalable-model-inference-and-agentic-ai-on-amazon-eks/README.md

 6. **Function Calling Service**: Enables agentic AI capabilities by allowing models to interact with external APIs and services.

+7. **MCP (Model Context Protocol)**: Provides augmented LLM capabilities by combining tool usage with Retrieval Augmented Generation (RAG) for enhanced context awareness.

-7. **Monitoring & Observability**: Prometheus and Grafana for performance monitoring and visualization.
+8. **Monitoring & Observability**: Prometheus and Grafana for performance monitoring and visualization.

 This architecture provides flexibility to choose between cost-optimized CPU inference on Graviton processors or high-throughput GPU inference based on your specific requirements, all while maintaining elastic scalability through Kubernetes and Karpenter.